leofavre/canivete/docs/index.md

 Transforms a DOM event into a promise.

-This functions takes as parameters: a DOM element, the name of the event that will be listened for and a function that verifies if the event has already happened, which receives the DOM element as parameter.
+This functions takes as parameters: a DOM element, the name of the event to be listened for and a function that verifies if the event has already happened, which receives the DOM element as parameter.